lingrino/infra-personal/terraform-modules/account-base/README.md

 # Module - Account Base

 This module configures all of the *base* resources in an account.
-These are resources that *every* account in the organization should have, without exceptions.
+These are resources that *every* account in the organization should have, without exception.
 For example, here we create predefined roles that can be assumed, password policies, and the account alias.

 ## Usage